 Taylor and I walked the woods that morning and did not hear another gobble.
 The terrain was pretty tough to walk on, even in my new tactical boots (check it out here), and we soon began to lose patience.
-I used every trick in the book but sometimes they just won’t gobble.
+I used every trick in the book to call the turkeys but sometimes they just won’t gobble.
 Frustrated, we walked back to the truck so that we could ride to a nearby field and try to glass a bird.
 As I was turning onto one of the property roads, I noticed a black spot in the road about 300 yards away.
 I stopped the truck and grabbed my Hawke binos as I slowly opened my truck door.
 Once outside the truck, I confirmed that the black spot was a gobbler and I passed the binos to my son.
 I told Taylor to get ready and I backed my truck around the corner and made sure that we were parked out of sight.
 We got our Realtree gear on and made our way to the edge of the road.
 We kept our gear in our Backpacking pack that is purpose-designed for hunting.
 I slowly looked down the road and made sure that our bird was still there.
 I placed Taylor on a pine tree and made sure he was ready.
 I belly crawled through the ditch and out into the road with my turkey fan out in front.
 Once in the road, I began to yelp and cut with my mouth call.
 It didn’t take long before I saw a white head coming my way.
 The bird never gobbled, but he came down the road in full strut before stopping in front of me at about 30 yards.
 I looked over at Taylor and told him to shoot.
 With a squeeze of the trigger, the bird folded.
 I was a perfect shot.